vipinbhojwani/crud_operations_on_mongodb/README.md

 ```

 ## Configuration
-The application expects the following environment variables to be set:
+### The application expects the following environment variables to be set:

-MONGO_URI - The URI of the MongoDB server to connect to (e.g. mongodb://localhost:27017/)
+* `MONGO_URI` - The URI of the MongoDB server to connect to (e.g. `mongodb://localhost:27017/`)
-MONGO_DBNAME - The name of the database to use
+* `MONGO_DBNAME` - The name of the database to use
-By default, the application will attempt to connect to a local MongoDB server running on the default port.
+* By default, the application will attempt to connect to a local MongoDB server running on the default port.

-License
-This application is licensed under the MIT License.
-See the LICENSE file for details.

-Credits
-This application was created by [Your Name].